2013 California wildfires

 9,907 wildfires burned at least 601,625 acre of land in the state of California during 2013.
 The wildfires injured at least 125 people and killed at least 1.
 They also caused over $218.15 million (2013 USD) in damage.
 These included several large, notable wildfires, including the Rim Fire, which became California's 3rd largest wildfire.
-Another wildfire was ignited by the plane crash of the Asiana Airlines Flight 214 on July 6, 2013, which burned around 1 acre of land.

-Fires
+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.

+List of Wildfires

 Below is a list of all fires that exceeded 1000 acre during the 2013 fire season.
 The list is taken from CAL FIRE's list of large fires.